Canadian-Wildlife-Federation/CHYF/chyf-processing-tools/README.txt

 CHyF Processing Tools
 ----------------------------------------------
-This application provides tools for processing hydrological datasets generating a reuslting dataset that meets CHyF requirements.
-This package includes tools to generate skeletons for waterbodies, directionalize datasets, compute rank, and generate catchments.
+This application provides tools for processing hydrological datasets generating a resulting dataset that meets CHyF requirements.
+This package includes tools to generate skeletons for waterbodies, directionalize flowpaths, compute rank, and generate catchments.

 This software was developed by Refractions Research (www.refractions.net) for the Canada Center for Mapping and Earth Observation, Natural Resources Canada.

-More details can be found in the
+More details can be found in the document:
-CHyF Tools: Flowpath Constructor and Catchment Delineator document.
+CHyF Tools: Flowpath Constructor and Catchment Delineator

 ----------------------------------------------
 --- Requirements ---
 ----------------------------------------------
-Java version 11 or newer must be installed and included on the path.
+Java version 11 (or possibly newer) must be installed and included on the path.
 To test "run java -version" from a command line.

 ---------------------------------------
 --- Sample Data ---
 ---------------------------------------
-A sample dataset exist in the packaged application that can be used for testing the running of the application.
+A sample dataset is provided in the packaged application that can be used for testing the running of the application.

 * testdata/Richelieu.32618.gpkg